NSVS 14256825: period variation and orbital stability analysis of two possible substellar companions: Discussion and conclusions

-As recently proposed for the case of HW Vir by \cite{Baycroft2023}, \textit{Gaia} full epoch astrometry (circa 2025) will provide the alternative method to ETVs of confirming circumbinary planets to PCEBs.
+As recently proposed for the case of HW Vir by \cite{Baycroft2023}, Gaia full-epoch astrometry (circa 2025) will provide an alternative method to ETVs for confirming circumbinary planets of PCEBs.
 In the meantime, it is essential to continue monitoring the system in order to expand the observational timeline with new data, providing further validation and refinement of the proposed solutions.